What Is Augmented Reality?

 Google SkyMap is another well-known AR app.
 It overlays information about constellations, planets and more as you point the camera of your smartphone or tablet toward the heavens.
 Wikitude is an app that looks up information about a landmark or object by your simply pointing at it using your smartphone's camera.
 Need help visualizing new furniture in your living room?
 The IKEA Place app will provide an overlay of a new couch for that space before you buy it so that you can make sure it fits [source: Marr]

-But AR is more than just smartphone fun.
+But augmented reality technology extends far beyond our smartphones.
 It's a technology that finds uses in more serious matters, from business to warfare to medicine.

-The U.S. Army, for example, uses AR tools to create digitally enhanced training missions for soldiers.
+The U.S. Army, for example, uses AR devices to create digitally enhanced training missions for soldiers.
 It's become such a prevalent concept that the army's given one program an official name, Synthetic Training Environment, or STE.
-Wearable AR glasses and headsets may well help futuristic armies process data overload at incredible speeds, helping commanders make better battlefield decisions on the fly.
+Wearable AR glasses and headsets may well help futuristic armies process digital information at incredible speeds, helping commanders make better battlefield decisions on the fly.
 There are fascinating business benefits, too.
 The Gatwick passenger app, for example helps travelers navigate the insanity of a packed airport using its AR app.

-The possibilities of AR tech are limitless.
+The possibilities of augmented reality solutions are limitless.
 The only uncertainty is how smoothly, and quickly, developers will integrate these capabilities into devices that we'll use on a daily basis.

 Advertisement